 I’m a high school dropout who attended Sheridan College for visual arts & photography, apprenticed as a millwright and then finally went back to school to get honours degrees from the University of Guelph in English & philosophy.
 Since the age of twelve I’ve been coding and building computers and after university I became a qualified information technologist.
 Combining technology with my interests in mechanics, visual arts and writing has been a life long pursuit.

-Prior to teaching I worked professionally as a millwright, IT administrator and automotive technician.
-I lived in Japan for two years working primarily on translating technical presentations for doctors and engineers.
+Prior to teaching I apprenticed as a millwright and worked for a number of years as an IT technician.
+I lived in Japan for two years teaching English and working primarily on translating technical presentations for doctors and engineers.
 Upon returning to Ontario in 2002 I became a certified teacher (OCT477065) and have taught in Peel and Upper Grand district school boards.